 Patou's almost demonic whispering of "Chanticleer"

 The owl henchmen.
-They sing amusingly stupid songs (this troper listens to them when she needs a good laugh), one of them prances to the table with a picnic basket during their last song, the same owl and another owl show a psychotic look◊ during the same song, the second song they sing is about batteries and it's only about twenty seconds long, and if you pay close attention to them when Edmond shines the helicopter light on them, they cling to each other.
+They sing amusingly stupid songs and one of them prances to the table with a picnic basket during their last song, the same owl and another owl show a psychotic look◊ during the same song, the second song they sing is about batteries and it's only about twenty seconds long, and if you pay close attention to them when Edmond shines the helicopter light on them, they cling to each other.

 Thanks to his hilarious Elmuh Fudd Syndwome, almost everything Edmund says is narm, or just annoying depending on your opinion.